lorrintjohnson/Projects/Projects/Programming Projects/README.md

 - User input validation

 ### 2. Network Scanner and Monitoring Tool
-**Description**: Develop a network scanner and monitoring tool to identify devices on a network and monitor network traffic for suspicious activity.
+**Description**: Developed a network scanner and monitoring tool to identify devices on a network and monitor network traffic for suspicious activity.

 **Technologies**: Networking, Python